adrivelasco/dummy-client-email/readme.md

 │   ├── /components/                # Components separated by Helpers / UI / Views
 │   ├── /core/                      # Other core frameworks
-│   ├── /reducers/                  # Reducers for trigger that updates the Redux Store │   ├── /server/                    # Node.js with Express server applica tion and API REST for client consume │   ├── /store/                     # Contains a helper to build Redux store │   └── /utils/                     # JS Utils
+│   ├── /reducers/                  # Reducers for trigger that updates the Redux Store │   ├── /server/                    # Node.js with Express server applica tion and API REST │   ├── /store/                     # Contains a helper to build Redux store │   └── /utils/                     # JS Utils
 ├── .babelrc                        # Plugins and extensions for Babel